Xetibo/ReSet-Doc/sections/result/dbus.typ

 #subsubsection("DBus Types")
-In order to properly understand the DBus API, the following table will provide information about DBus types and how they correspond to the regular rust types.
+In order to properly understand the DBus API, the following table will provide information about DBus types and how they correspond to the regular Rust types.

 //typstfmt::off
 #grid(